 Why We Like It

 We recommend OnPay Payroll for taking a compliance-heavy responsibility off a small business owner’s plate.
 The system calculates and withholds federal and state taxes for employees while also handling the employer’s required contributions during each payroll run.
-This consistent handling of unemployment taxes reduces risk and administrative strain for businesses that are operating across multiple states or managing frequent staff changes.
+This Consistent handling of unemployment taxes reduces risk and administrative strain for businesses that are operating across multiple states or managing frequent staff changes.
 And, as a result of this approach, owners can devote more attention to daily operations rather than regulatory details.

 User Rating